 The best thing about this approach is that it allows collaboration to happen between studios across the country, to achieve what studios alone cannot do.
 The more that studios contribute to the fund, the more activities can be delivered that will help to evolve the workforce, enabling studios to be able to assemble amazing teams of highly skilled people.

-Initiatives being developed in 2019 include storyboard and 2D animation training for industry professionals, a return-to-work scheme, and a series of masterclasses.
+Initiatives being developed include storyboard and 2D animation training for industry professionals, a return-to-work scheme, and a series of masterclasses.

 The Animation Skills Fund is sponsoring some animation-focused ScreenSkills’ Open Doors events.
 These networking sessions enable new entrants to get careers advice directly from industry experts.
 In addition, there will be some sessions organised specifically for freelancers already working in the animation sector, enabling them to seek advice from like-minded professionals and to help them to connect to employers.